learn-co-curriculum/intro-to-redux-reducers/README.md

 }
 ```

-Actions simply convey that something happened, they don't tell the store how to update state based on those actions. **That's where reducers come in**
+Actions simply convey that something happened, they don't tell the store how to update state based on those actions. **That's where reducers come in.**

 ## Reducers

 A reducer is a pure function that takes in the previous state and the action and returns the next state.

-What's a pure function you ask?
-No, it's not a function that's gone organic vegan and gluten free.
+What's a pure function?
+No, it's not a function that's gone organic, vegan, and gluten free.

-A pure function
+A pure function:
 - Has no side effects
 - Has no mutations
 - Its return value depends entirely on what is passed in
 - It doesn't modify values passed do it

 Pure functions don't make calls to an API, change the database or alter the arguments passed in.
-Given the same arguments, it would return the same value each time.
+Given the same arguments, it would return the same value every time.

 ```javascript
 const square = (x) => {